-Grasp your hands really tight and hold for 5 to 10 seconds, then release and pay attention to how your hands feel.
+Grasp your hands tight and hold for 5 to 10 seconds, then release and pay attention to how your hands feel.
 Keep your attention focused on the feeling for as long as you can.

 Mental Focus Exercise

-Stare at any object and try to remain focused on just that object for as long as possible.
-Keep a mental watch on when your mind starts to wander, then just bring it back to the object.
+Stare at any object and remain focused on just that object for as long as possible.
+Keep a mental watch on when your mind starts to wander, then bring it back to the object.
 The longer you can remain focused, the better, do this whenever you think about it, and try to increase your focus time each day.

 Musical Stimuli Exercise